Draw Grade

 Read Statusbar and VCB for Details

-• When Grade Draw is active, Sketchup's statusbar will show the current state and options.
+• When Draw Grade is active, Sketchup's statusbar will show the current state and options.
 Read the statusbar carefully.

 • The VCB and its label shows any current parameters.
-Right after a Grade Draw commit, try typing different values and hit Enter to control the Grade Draw effect.
+Right after a Draw Grade commit, try typing different values and hit Enter to control the Draw Grade effect.

 • To explore the tool, open a new sandbox model.
 Plot-quake a random terrain.
-Then try Grade Draw on it.
+Then try Draw Grade on it.
 Don't be afraid to play around!

 🌱 ...this Learn section is still incomplete.
 Expect more content in a future Landshape update.
 Keep Landshape updated and check back soon.